 These may be the four most important words for an entrepreneur or small-business owner who often operates on a “handshake” principle: Get it in writing.

 Business agreements and contracts provide the details of the expectations of each party.
-If everyone knows what they are supposed to do and what happens if they don’t, issues
+If everyone knows what they are supposed to do and what happens if they don’t, issues, when they aris

 The reason that verbal contracts can cause problems is that parties change, memory fades, and details get fuzzy.
 Without a written agreement, a judge or jury will have a hard time determining which party is right.
 It becomes a “he said/she said” scenario.
 A

-At Law Office of Sativa Boatman-Sloan, LLC, we are well-versed in the state law and can provide you with the expertise to create and review your business agreements for the basic requirements and ensure that the specific legal issues that impact your individual business are addressed.
+At the 417 Business & Elder Law, we are well-versed in state law and can provide you with the expertise to create and review your business agreements for the basic requirements and ensure that the specific legal issues that impact your individual business are addressed.

 This article was also published in the printed version of the Volume 14 Jan-Mar 2019 Newsletter (PDF).

 Please call our office at (417) 887-4170 if you have any questions about this article or would like to receive our mailed newsletter.